The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 A conversion event represents a visitor taking a specific action on your site.

-If enrich_decisions is true, the activation information for each visitor is retained (meaning the campaign_id, experiment_id, and variation_id).
-Subsequent conversion events are automatically matched to the appropriate variation(s).
+When enrich_decisions is true, Optimizely retains the activation information for each visitor (campaign_id, experiment_id, and variation_id) and automatically matches subsequent conversion events to the correct variation.

-See the Activate users section in this article for more information about the client_name, client_version, and enrich_decisions fields shown in the example below.
+See the Activate users section for information about the client_name, client_version, and enrich_decisions fields in the following code example.

 📘